-Paid leave only covers the days the employee would normally have been scheduled to work.
+Paid leave (including maternity leave) only covers the days the employee would normally have been scheduled to work.
 Most employees are only scheduled and paid for 184 days of work per school year, between August and June.
-If the need for leave is during these work days, the employee can be paid by utilizing all sick leaves, or vacation leave (ECE teachers only).
+If the need for leave is during these workdays, the employee can be paid by utilizing all sick leaves, maternity leave, or vacation leave (ECE teachers only).
 If the need for leave falls outside of the work year, the employee is not missing work, and therefore does not need to use leave to get paid for days missed from work.
 If you are scheduled to work an intersession or summer school assignment, you can use leave in accordance with the union contract.